intel/device-modeling-language/doc/1.4/language.md

 </pre>

-A DML line will be affected by every `COVERITY` pragma specified in preceding lines, up until the first line not containing any `COVERITY` pragma.
+A DML line will be affected by every `COVERITY` pragma specified in preceding lines, up until the first line not containing any `COVERITY` pragma or other line-based pragma (like `WARNING`).
 For
 example:
 ```
 /*% COVERITY unreachable %*/